maastroclinic/pyConTextNLP/docker/README.md

     $ docker build -t maastrodocker/pycontextnlp -f docker/Dockerfile .

+### ISSUES

-### Caching
+#### Caching
 WARNING!
-Be aware of the following [issue](https://github.com/chapmanbe/pyConTextNLP/issues/13) After changing a regular expression of a Lex, the application has to be rebooted to clear its cached Regex.
+Be aware of the following [issue](https://github.com/chapmanbe/pyConTextNLP/issues/13).
+After changing a regular expression of a "Lex", the application has to be rebooted to clear its cached "Rex".